gear-foundation/gear-wiki/docs/examples/DeFi/escrow.md

 }
 ```

-## Consistency of contract states
+## Consistency of program states
-The `Escrow contract` interacts with the `fungible token contract`.
+The `Escrow program` interacts with the `fungible token contract`.
 Each transaction that modifies the states of the Escrow and the fungible token is stored in the state until it is completed.
 A user can finalize a pending transaction by sending a Continue message, indicating the transaction ID.
-The idempotency of the fungible token contract allows for the restarting of a transaction without causing duplicate changes, ensuring the state consistency of these two contracts.
+The idempotency of the fungible token contract allows for the restarting of a transaction without causing duplicate changes, ensuring the state consistency of these two programs.

 ## Program metadata and state
 Metadata interface description: